samarchie/portfolio/content/featured/WildfireModelling/index.md

   - Climate Modelling
 ---

-Extracted and manipulated live datasets of weather data across Aotearoa New Zealand from local stations.
-When coupled with historical weather datasets, I predicted where wildfires have the highest probability of occurring, given the current weather.
-For this course, my skills in manipulating large datasets, especially in the NetCDF format, were put to the test.
+What if we could predict wildfires before they happen using live weather data?

+In this project, I extracted and manipulated historical and live weather data from local weather stations across Aotearoa New Zealand to calculate the Fire Weather Index (FWI).
+By processing terabytes of climate data, I developed a tool that could revolutionise fire prevention strategies, showcasing the power of data science in environmental protection.